 Heat Oil in a Nonstick Pan

 Let the oil get hot for a moment.
+A general rule of thumb is to use 2 tablespoons of oil for every three onions.
 If you like, you can use a mixture of oil and butter.
-Clarified butter is best, since it won't burn as easily as ordinary butter, but ordinary butter is fine too.
-As long as you follow my advice and don't let things get too hot, your butter won't burn.
+Clarified butter is best, since it won't burn as easily as ordinary butter.
+As long as you don't let things get too hot, your butter won't burn.

 03 of 07